Neuronal Exosomes Reveal Alzheimer'S Disease Biomarkers In Down Syndrome

 Digital Object Identifier (DOI)

 Hamlett, Eric D.; Goetzl, Edward J.; Ledreux, AurÃ©lie; Vasilevko, Vitaly; Boger, Heather A.; LaRosa, Angela; Clark, David; Carroll, Steven L.; Carmona-Iragui, MarÃa; Fortea, Juan; Mufson, Elliott J.; Sabbagh, Marwan; Mohammed, Abdul H.; Hartley, Dean; Doran, Eric; Lott, Ira T.; and Granholm, Ann Charlotte, "Neuronal Exosomes Reveal Alzheimer'S Disease Biomarkers In Down Syndrome" (2017).
-Neurobiology.
+Translational Neuroscience.
 337.